+We will conduct a comprehensive analysis of the transmission probability for Dirac fermions in silicene when scattered by a {potential barrier} based on the results obtained previously.
+Our focus will be on exploring the impact of structural disorder arising from the width and height of the barrier on transmission.
+Additionally, we will delve into various strategies for manipulating transport properties.
+To start, let us use the continuity of eigenspinors \eqref{4}, \eqref{8}, and \eqref{10} at the two interfaces $x=0$ and $x=L$.
+After a lengthy algebra, we can solve the obtained set of equations to end up with the transmission $t$ and reflection $r$ coefficients established as \begin{widetext}

-\end{widetext} which can be used to calculate the transmission and reflection probabilities of electrons across the potential barrier in silicene.
-Then from the relations $T\left( \phi \right) =tt^{\ast }$ and $R\left( \phi \right) =rr^{\ast }$, we obtain \begin{widetext}
+\end{widetext} Subsequently, by using the relations {\(T = tt^{\ast}=|t|^2\) and \(R = rr^{\ast}=|r|^2\)}, we derive the transmission and reflection probabilities for electrons traversing the {potential barrier} in silicene. {They are given by} \begin{widetext}

-\end{widetext} We need to make a few comments at this level.
-Whatever their energy, the barrier is transparent to all electrons impinging perpendicularly on it \cite{11}.
-For non-relativistic electrons, the transmission coefficient at normal incidence is always less than 1, hence the Klein paradox \cite{12} does not exist.
-For electrons with $q_xL=n\pi $, the barrier is also transparent.
-Then, the corresponding incident angle and energy are linked by
+\end{widetext} At this level, we have some comments in order.
+The barrier is transparent to all the electrons impinging perpendicularly on it, regardless of their energy \cite{11}.
+This phenomenon, known as the Klein paradox \cite{12}, is absent in non-relativistic electrons, where the transmission coefficient at normal incidence is consistently less than one.
+The barrier is also transparent for electrons with $q_{x}L=n\pi$ {as can be seen in \eqref{16}, with $n\in \mathbb{Z}$}, resulting in a relationship between energy and incident angle

-It has been assumed up to this point that the angle at which the electrons strike the barrier is less than the limit angle.
-If they do so at a larger angle, the analysis is still valid, all we need to do is change $q x$ to $iq x$, which turns plane waves $e^{\pm iq_{x}x}$ into $e^{\mp iq_{x}x}$ evanescent waves.
-The electron wavefunction only has exponential terms outside of the barrier and no oscillatory ones.
+{which can be established by using \eqref{9} together with \eqref{111}.} We made the assumption that the angle at which electrons approach the barrier is smaller than the limit angle $\phi_l$ \eqref{12}.
+If they approach at a larger angle, the analysis remains valid, and the only modification needed is to replace \(q_x\) with \(i q_x\), transforming plane waves \(e^{\pm i q_{x}x}\) into evanescent waves \(e^{\mp i q_{x}x}\).
+In this scenario, the electron wavefunction comprises exponential terms outside the barrier without any oscillatory components.